AndyBowskill/andybowskill-js/content/blog/I-passed-the-CompTIA-Network+-exam/index.md

 description: "Recently, I passed the CompTIA Network+ exam first time.
 It was the first certification I passed after my stroke."
 ---

-Recently, I passed the CompTIA Network+ exam first time.
+Recently, I passed the CompTIA Network+ exam.
 It was the first certification I passed after my stroke.
 I was nervous but excited and confident because I studied quite a bit and took a few mock exams before the actual exam.

 I’m a software developer, so the concepts are familiar, but I didn’t understand the concepts for the low-level networks and I was completely oblivious to the OSI model.

 The best way to learn new concepts is with the physical hardware.
 I bought a Netgear 1100 router (it uses pfSense, a superb firewall and router) and a TP-Link 5 port smart switch.
-I want to be hands-on with VLANs, VPN, DCHP, etc., rather than reading a book solely.
+I want to be hands-on with VLANs, VPN, DHCP, etc., rather than reading a book solely.

 >Tell me and I forget,
-teach me and I remember,
+>teach me and I remember,
-involve me and I learn.
+>involve me and I learn.
 >
 >Benjamin Franklin
 >